clickityKlein/Articles-NLP/README.md

 all of which were never restated with typos.
 - author: This datapoint had quite a few missing values.
 In the complete dataset (around 150,000 articles), there were about 11% of authors missing.
-Along with the missing values, sometimes the author would be the publisher, an organizer, or consist of multiple authors.
+Along with the missing values, sometimes the author would be the publisher, an organization, or consist of multiple authors.
 If it were more uniform, this could've had more potential, however was ultimately dropped.
 - date: Given the data was somewhat cherry picked and not uniform, this column didn't provide much value and was subsequently dropped.